slamora/brackets-wiki/Troubleshooting.md

 #### Clear Cache
 [Clearing cache](#clear-cache) will clear Brackets live-dev-profile cache.

+### <a name="livedev-multibrowser"> </a>Issues with multi-browser experimental implementation
+This section describes known issues and work-arounds specific to [Multi-Browser Live Preview](https://github.com/adobe/brackets/wiki/Live-Preview-Multibrowser).

+#### Multi-browser Live Preview does not work with Internet Explorer 11
+In order to make it work with Internet Explorer 11, disable all the options that IE uses to include sites in the local intranet (unchecked all the items at `Internet Options > Security > Local Intranet > Sites`).
+This will allow Live Preview to establish connection to the editor.

 ## <a name="slow"> </a>Brackets is Running Slow
 This section discusses some of the features that can affect performance and possible solutions.